 1. Al-Hussein Hospital (1973)

-It is the largest hospital with capacity of 720 beds and accommodates 60 beds Emergency Department.
+It is the largest hospital with a capacity of 720 beds and accommodates 60 beds Emergency Department.

 2. Royal Rehabilitation Centre RRC (1983)

-RRC is the only centre dedicated to total rehabilitation improving the physical and psychological effects of disability.
-The orthotic, orthopedic, rehabilitation medicine, plastic and reconstructive, burn unit, and speech therapy services are impressive in this centre.
+RRC is the only centre dedicated to total rehabilitation improving the physical and psychological effects of the disability.
+The orthotic, orthopaedic, rehabilitation medicine, plastic and reconstructive, burn unit, and speech therapy services are impressive in this centre.

 3. Queen Alia Heart Institute QAHI (1983)